mattst/sublime-single-trailing-new-line/README.md

 #### Running Automatically

 The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
 This is disabled by default.
 It can be enabled for either all files or for only files of specific syntaxes.
-To enable it the settings in the settings file `SingleTrailingNewLine.sublime-settings` must be changed.
+To enable it, the settings in the package's settings file must be changed. e.g.

+- Installed using *Package Control* with Sublime Text v3 - *create the file*:
+    - `Packages/User/SingleTrailingNewLine.sublime-settings`
+- Installed using *Package Control* with Sublime Text v2 or manually installed - *edit the existing file*:
+    - `Packages/SingleTrailingNewLine/SingleTrailingNewLine.sublime-settings`

-If this package has been installed using *Package Control* then you will need to create a `SingleTrailingNewLine.sublime-settings` file typically in the `Packages/User/` folder.
-The easiest way to do this is to download the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).
+Most users will need to create the settings file; saving the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) is an easy way to do so.

 There are 2 settings available:

 - `enable_for_all_syntaxes` - *true/false*.
 If set to true the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
-If set to false the plugin will examine the `enable_for_syntaxes_list` setting.
+Only if it is set to false will the plugin look at the `enable_for_syntaxes_list` setting.
+Default: *false*

 - `enable_for_syntaxes_list` - *a list*.
-If syntax names are added to this list, the plugin will be run when a file whose syntax matches one of the syntax names is saved.
+If syntax names are added to this list, the plugin will be run every time a file, whose syntax matches one of the syntax names, is saved.
+Default: [] - *an empty list*

 Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format; however `.tmLanguage` syntax files are still compatible and will be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use `.tmLanguage` syntax files.